Open source · Self-hosted · Free forever · Releases

 Start the containers

-This spins up three containers: Valkey with vector search, the MCP server, and the RSS worker.
+This spins up four containers: Valkey with vector search, the MCP server, the RSS worker, and the web UI dashboard.

 docker compose up -d